Cangrejeros de Santurce (basketball): The return (1998–2016)

-On 1998, Angelo Medina acquired the Tiburones de Aguadilla and the Capitalinos de San Juan, merged them and acquired other free agents (in a time where there was no Free Agency in the BSN) to revive the Cangrejeros, who started playing in the Roberto Clemente Coliseum.
+On 1998, Angelo Medina acquired the Tiburones de Aguadilla and the Capitalinos de San Juan, merged them and acquired other free agents (in a time when there was no Free Agency in the BSN) to revive the Cangrejeros, who started playing in the Roberto Clemente Coliseum.
 The team featured players like: Jose "Piculin" Ortiz, Carlos Arroyo, Orlando "Guayacan" Santiago and Jeffrey Aubry.
 Besides those players, Santurce featured as a coach Julio Toro, who was the coach of the national team and had previously won a championship in the league.
 The team went on to defeat the Leones de Ponce in the final.

 Rolando Hourruitiner would join the Cangrejeros in 1999.
 Santurce won the BSN championship in 1999, 2000, 2001 (completing a rare, back-to-back-to-back-to-back four titles in a row run) and 2003.
 In all those championships the team was led by Ortiz, Arroyo and Horrutinier, the 3 then members of the national team.
 In 2007, the Cangrejeros won their eighth league championship.